Contact us today to get involved!

 treat all riders, volunteers, staff and animals with dignity and respect.

-Volunteer opportunities NOT involving therapeutic riding classes and care of the horses directly do not require attendance at a volunteer orientation, only registration and task specific training/information.
-You do NOT need to be 18 if you aren't directly working with our participants.
+Volunteer opportunities NOT involving therapeutic riding lessons and care of the horses directly do not require attendance at our 2 hour volunteer training, but you must attend our orientation and task specific training.

 Click on the link below to fill out an application;